Skip to content

 // ... setup simulation ...

-Such a binary file with one snapshot is simply a set of reb_binaryfields followed by one reb_simulationarchive_blob at the end:
+Such a binary file with one snapshot is simply a set of reb_binaryfields followed by one reb_simulationarchive_blob at the end, for example:

 reb_binary_field: